Ale-JRD/Trads/content/post/index-T1.md

 At that moment, Eve spoke up.

-「…Is it over?」
+“…Is it over?”

-「Status Open.」
+“Status Open.”

 I brought up the skill menu.